aryanmore325/AiReseume/README.md

 Set up environment variables:

-Create a .env file in the root directory and add the following:
+Create a .env file in the root directory.

+Add the following environment variables:

 PORT=5000
 MONGO_URI=your_mongodb_connection_string